+- fail (msg, exc=None)

+Exit command as a result of a failure.

-- class psamm.command.MetabolicMixin (\args, \\kwargs) Mixin for commands that use a metabolic model representation. - class psamm.command.ObjectiveMixin class psamm.command.ParallelTaskMixin
+- class psamm.command.MetabolicMixin (args, kwargs) Mixin for commands that use a metabolic model representation.

+- class psamm.command.ObjectiveMixin

 Mixin for commands that use biomass as objective.

 Allows the user to override the default objective from the command line.